brambozz/bramplot/README.md

 ![](images/matplotlib.png)

-## Level 2: Use optimal figure width and text size
+## Level 2: Use optimal figure width and font size

 Ideally, the figures you export have exactly the width they will have in your document.
 This way, they don't have to be resized and font sizes stay exactly how you set them in python.